Maughold Head Lighthouse is located on the most easterly point of the Isle of Man, a few miles south of Ramsey.

-With an increase in trade between Liverpool, Cumbria, and the Scottish ports came an increased demand for a lighthouse on the Isle of Man’s most easterly point.
+With an increase in trade between Liverpool, Cumbria, and the Scottish ports came an increased demand for a lighthouse on this stretch of the coast.

 In 1909 Lord Inverclyde recommended that a fog signal should be established at Maughold Head.
 At the time there were no navigation aids between Douglas Head and Point of Ayre.